WojciechMatuszewski/programming-notes/learn-you-some-lambda-best-practice.md

 - use **weighted distribution with alias** to make sure you do not loose provisioned concurrency executions when updating versions

 - use **scheduled auto scaling** for spikes of traffic you know ahead of time.

+## Enabling HTTP keep-alive

+This used to be the case where sdks for lambdas were not using `keep-alive` by default.
+This would result in having to establish a handshake with every request.

+**That is no longer the case** and **both js and golang sdk have keep alive enabled by default**.

+## Fan-out

+You have `ventilator` that spits out work to multiple workers.
+Since lambda scales horizontally , it's an ideal candidate for a worker pool.

+- for **low traffic** use **SQS / SNS / EventBridge**

+- for **high traffic** use **Kinesis**

+It's also important to understand how concurrency scales in regard to messages per second.

+- `SNS` and `EventBridge` scale concurrency linearly, that means there is **no batching**

+- `SQS` **has batching** which means that the scaling for more gradual

+- `Kinesis` scales more aggressively than `SQS` since your can have batching on `ShardID` level, but still not as aggressively as `SNS` or `EventBridge`

+## Controlling Concurrency

+This concept is quite important since having no control over concurrency can be a problem to your downstream system.

+- with `Kinesis` the flood of messages can be amortized by the ability to hold messages for up to 7 days.

+- `SNS / EventBridge` can be a bit problematic.
+There are retry mechanism in place, but what if they fail?.
+Remember that `SNS` wait for the acknowledge message for 15s, otherwise will consider given message as a failure in delivery.
+You can always rely on `dead-letter queue`

+There might a problem with `Kinesis` where one _poison message_ can really screw you up, being delivered over and over to your lambda function.
+You can control this behavior though using `on-failure destination` and `maximum age of record`.